Mahmoud-Mansour936/DevOps/Ubuntu/01-Linux components/Linux components.md

 ## Terminal :

 - the place that i write commands in it
-- Its called also TTY
+- It's called also TTY